Emmanuel-2112/Emmanuel-2112/README.md

 ## 👋 Hi, I’m Emmanuel

-**Business & Data Analyst |• SQL • Power BI • Python • Excel • Powerpoint**
+**Data-Driven Email Marketer | Business & Data Analyst |• SQL • Power BI • Python • Excel • Powerpoint**

 🌍 can work in any job role worldwide

-I'm a highly skilled and detail-oriented Analyst with a Second-Class Honors in Geophysics.
+I'm a highly skilled and detail-oriented Marketer and Analyst with a Second-Class Honors in Geophysics.
 I am passionate about turning data into actionable insights, uncovering trends, answering business questions, and supporting smart decision-making through clear analysis and impactful dashboards

 ---